EddyLuten/bhreia.com/docs/adventures/blue-skies/sidequests/assaulted-halfling.md

 ## Assaulted Halfling

-!!! info "Burron Piquette"
 The plump male Halfling who Wolf assaulted is named **Burron Piquette** (boo-ron pee-ket).

-    Turns out:
+However, it turns out that:

 - The paperwork for Ramona that he present is forged
-      - They can inspect it
+  - The magistrate will inspect it, **DC 17**
-      - They can get Wolf's real papers from his house
 - He's using a fake name, his real name is **Jerry Wicket**
 - He's wanted for embezzlement in Kleftmon
-      - He has a small camp set up East of Cauldin's Point
+- He has a small camp (see **Burron's Camp** below) set up East of Cauldin's Point
-      - His ex business partner is there, looking for him
+- His ex business partner is there, running his camp
-        - Jim Copperfinger, businessman
+  - Jim Copperfinger, "businessman," former cheese salesman
-        - Jerry Wicket was his bookkeeper who stole all his money, bankrupting him
+  - Jerry Wicket was his bookkeeper until he stole all of his money.
+He chased him down and impressed with his cunning, started various schemes to grift money from marks.
-      - He will agree to become a witness, hates Jerry

 Halfling will have Weslan Stillwater with him and a few AU bruisers.
 Weslan seems disappointed when the Halfling points them out.